 Kim Jong Un has not only accomplished North Korea's long-standing goal of developing functional nuclear weapons and the capacity to launch them at the US through their ICBM program, but he has poured millions of dollars into modernizing the country's conventional forces.
-This modernization program includes the construction of entirely new bases, the expansion of existing ones, and there has been a large focus on specialized warfare centers like hovercraft bases and military on urban terrain (MOUT) facilities.
+This modernization program includes the construction of entirely new bases, the expansion of existing ones, and there has been a large focus on specialized warfare centers like hovercraft bases and military operations on urban terrain (MOUT) facilities.
 An important take away in the face of denuclearization talks is that all of this activity has been happening since Kim took power and it continues to this very day.
-This article will examine five examples of this to show that Kim's army is marching right along.
+This article will examine four examples of this to show that Kim's army is marching right along.

 Click on any image for a larger view.

 One of North Korea's newest MOUT facilities is located 21 km northwest of Haeju.
 I have written about these facilities before, but this is a large base, was constructed within the last two years, and is located in an area with several other military training bases that have also undergone expansion.

 2017 satellite image of the MOUT facility's location before its construction.

 The MOUT facility after its construction.
 It has three sets of mock buildings used in training activities.